 Beta-carotene is a red-orange pigment found in plants and fruits.
 It can be turned into vitamin A in your body.

-Summary: You can enhance the absorption of iron from meals by eating foods high in vitamin C, vitamin A or beta-carotone.
-Eating meat, fish or poultry with other foods can also help.
+Eating foods high in vitamin C, vitamin A, or beta-carotene can enhance your body’s absorption of iron from meals.
+Eating meat, fish, or poultry with other foods can also help.

 Just as some foods can improve iron absorption, others can hinder it.